 H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 deferred amounts.
-Taxpayers would be taxed immediately on the present value of the right to receive future payments obtained in exchange for the stock option or other property based on employer securities transferred to the taxpayer.
-(It appears that this provision would prevent the deferral of stock options and restricted stock, but not the deferral of restricted stock units, SARs, etc.) Treasury Regulatory Authority Treasury is directed to issue regulations to carry out the purposes of these new rules, including regulations on the treatment of nonqualified defined benefit plans and changes in control of a corporation.
-Same.
-Reporting Requirements Deferred amounts are required to be reported to the IRS as part of an individual's Form W-2 for the year deferred (even if the amounts are not currently taxable).
-Same.
-Withholding Changes None.
+4520, The American Jobs Creation Act of 2004 S. 1637, Jumpstart Our Business Strength Act of 2004 Withholding Changes None.
 Withholding is increased to the highest income tax rate (35 percent for 2003) on supplemental wage payments (e.g., bonuses and commissions) to an employee to the extent that annual supplemental payments to the employee exceed \$1 million.
-Effective Date Amounts deferred after December 31, 2003.
-The amendments do not apply to amounts deferred in 2004 pursuant to an irrevocable election or binding arrangement made before October 24, 2003.
+Effective Date Amounts deferred after June 3, 2004.
+(The Ways and Means Committee report provides that amounts further deferred under a subsequent election with respect to amounts originally deferred before June 4, 2004, are subject to the amendments.)
+The amendments do not apply to amounts deferred after June 3, 2004, and before January 1, 2005, pursuant to an irrevocable election or binding arrangement made before June 4, 2004.
 The amendments apply to earnings on deferred amounts only to the extent that such deferred amounts are subject to the proposed amendments.
-Treasury is directed to issue guidance within 90 days of enactment providing a limited period of time during which participants in a nonqualified deferred compensation plan adopted on or before December 31, 2003, could terminate participation Amounts deferred after December 31, 2004.
+Treasury is directed to issue guidance within 90 days of enactment providing a limited period of time during which participants in a nonqualified deferred compensation plan adopted before June 4, 2004, could terminate participation or cancel an outstanding deferral election with regard to amounts earned after June 3, 2004, provided that those amounts are includible in income as earned.
+Amounts deferred after December 31, 2004.
 The withholding provision is effective for payments made after December 31, 2003, and the restriction on stock option/restricted stock deferrals is effective for exchanges after December 31, 2004.
 The amendments apply to earnings on deferred amounts only to the extent that such deferred amounts are subject to the proposed amendments.
-Treasury is directed to issue guidance within 90 days of enactment providing a limited period of time during which participants in a nonqualified deferred compensation plan adopted on or before

-H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 or cancel an outstanding election with regard to amounts earned after December 31, 2003, provided that those amounts are includible in income as earned.
-December 31, 2004, could terminate participation or cancel an outstanding election with regard to amounts earned after December 31, 2004, provided that those amounts are includible in income as earned.
-JCT Revenue Estimate Raises \$800 million/10 years.
-Raises approximately \$1.1 billion/10 years.
+Treasury is directed to issue guidance within 90 days of enactment providing a limited period of time during which participants in a nonqualified deferred compensation plan adopted on or before December 31, 2004, could terminate participation or cancel an outstanding deferral election with regard to amounts earned after December 31, 2004, provided that those amounts are includible in income as earned.
+JCT Revenue Estimate Raises approximately \$800 million/10 years.
+Raises approximately \$1 billion/10 years.

-h:\807\01\Side-by-Side NQDC Proposals 04-08-04
+h:\807\01\Side-by-Side NQDC Proposals Rev June 21, 2004